 Neweer Speedlite TT520 Flash Gun.

-I only received the TT520 Speedlite Flash Gun this morning after I purchased it from Amazon with a £40 cashback card which I had after purchasing my camera.
-I already love it and when used with my nifty fifty the results are amazing and I can finally see what that baby can really produce.
+I only received the TT520 Speedlite Flash Gun this morning after I purchased it from Amazon with a £40 cashback card that I had after purchasing my camera.
+I already love it and when used with my nifty fifty the results are amazing, and I can finally see what that baby can really produce.
 The flash gun was only £25 and it came with a little stand which you can attach the gun to and use as an off camera flash, it also looks like it can be attached to a tripod.
 I would definitely recommend this flash gun to any newbie photographers who are looking for a cheaper alternative to the bigger brands.
 The flash gun is well built, but it does feel cheap and plastic, apart from that it’s a nice addition to my bag; the only downside is that the flash gun requires 4 batteries and since flash guns require a lot of battery, it could get expensive.

 Reflectors are important, they can bounce shadows, reduce highlights and are just brilliant at achieving better results with your photos.
 I was going to purchase a reflector from Amazon, but then I was in my garage a few days ago and found a silver reflective, window thing, it’s the type that you put in the front of your car window in the summer, to reflect heat I guess, so the car stays cool.
 As I photograph my recipes in my house, I don’t require any professional looking reflector at the moment, so that find was perfect and it stands up on it’s own too.
 Although, I do think I am going to purchase the Neewer Reflector in the future.
 Foam Board is another cheap method of reflectors and can also double up as a background too.